Skip to main content Skip to main navigation Skip to footer content

 Elementary education majors take general education coursework in state standards aligned content areas (Language Arts, Fine Arts, Mathematics, Natural Science, and Social Science).
 You may need three to four courses across the social sciences, which may also meet general education requirements in CHC, IT, AV or CSI and U and GL.
 You may need up to three courses in LSI/L and PSI/L.

-Consult with your Educational Studies faculty advisor of the Director of Teacher Education regarding appropriate course selection, including alternate and special topics courses.
+Consult with your School of Educational Studies faculty advisor of the Director of Teacher Education regarding appropriate course selection, including alternate and special topics courses.
 In some cases, courses in your content area emphasis will help you meet general education and content area requirements.
 Reference the advising memos in the Teaching Titans Canvas distributed each semester for suggested courses that meet content area and general education requirements.
 Transfer and AP courses will be accepted with the approval of the Director of Teacher Education.

 The IWU following general education category requirements are met with required major or licensure courses.